Albert0i/RU204/moon.md

 ### Epilogue
 I was from ancient times and love ancient things...
-My very first programming language is BASIC on [The TRS-80 Model I](http://www.trs-80.org/model-1/) which came with 4K of RAM, and a 4K ROM.
+My very first programming language was BASIC on [The TRS-80 Model I](http://www.trs-80.org/model-1/) which came with 4K of RAM, and a 4K ROM.

 ### EOF (2024/05/17)